 09 Jan Kitchen and Bath Remodel Advice for Home Sellers

-If you are planning to sell your home, it’s important to look beyond staging rooms with fancy furnishings or décor in order to catch potential buyers’ eyes.
-Home buyers today are looking for specific features in their kitchens, baths and other key areas of the home.
-While you may not be able to change the structural design of your house in order to appeal to more buyers, you do have control over your kitchen and bath design and choice of Denver cabinets, countertops and accessories.
+If you’re planning to sell your home, it’s important to look beyond staging rooms with fancy décor to catch potential buyers’ eyes.
+Home buyers today are looking for specific features in a new home, like energy efficiency and open kitchen design.
+While you may not be able to change the structural design of your house, you do have control over your kitchen design.
+You also have the freedom to pick your choice of Denver cabinets, countertops and accessories.

 By relying on the expertise of kitchen and bath design professionals to guide you along the way, you are more likely to receive the kind of competitive offers from home buyers you’re hoping for.
 According to a report by the National Association of Home Builders that examined what home buyers really want, 45% of those surveyed hoped to buy an existing home.
 Living space is extremely important to people purchasing homes today, which is why it’s smart to stick with an open kitchen design.

 When budgeting for your home remodeling project, consider spending a good portion on select kitchen cabinets and countertops.
 According to the report, homebuyers care about quality and appearance.
 Additionally, of those surveyed, over 80% stated that they prefer having a full-size bathroom, as opposed to a half-bath, on the main level of the home.

 Although custom cabinets and other popular trends in kitchen and bath design may not be appealing to you personally, it’s important to think about your potential buyers.
 The NAHB report reveals there are certain features the majority of those surveyed want to see in a home that they buy:

 - Both a shower stall and a tub in the master bath

 - Table space for eating in the kitchen